yasinazman/flux_admin_dashboard/README.md

 Flux Admin is a responsive web application interface designed for managing e-commerce operations.
 It allows administrators to track sales, manage product inventory, view customer details, and monitor transactions.
 This project was developed as an individual assignment for IMS566.

 ## Features Included
-- **Responsive Design:** Works on desktop and mobile devices using Bootstrap 5.3.8
+- **Responsive Design:** Fully responsive across desktop and mobile devices, built with Bootstrap 5.3.8.
 - **Authentication:** A functional login page with error handling simulation.
-- **Navigation System:** fully responsive and consistent two-part navigation system.
+- **Navigation System:** Fully responsive and consistent two-part navigation system.
-- **Dashboard Overview:** Visual data presentation using Chart.js (Bar, Line, Doughnut, and Pie charts).
+- **Dashboard Overview:** Provides users with a comprehensive summary of store performance through key statistical metrics, including total revenue, total customers, new orders, and low stock alerts.
+It also displays monthly performance, customer distribution by state, device usage, weekly traffic, active users (today vs. yesterday), and recent orders, all visualized for easy monitoring and informed decision-making.
 - **Dark Mode:** Fully functional light/dark theme toggle across all pages.
 - **Data Management:**
-    - **Products:** Add, Edit, and Delete products with image upload preview.
+    - **Products:** Manage product catalog with add, edit, and delete functionalities, including image upload with preview.
-    - **Orders:** View order history with status filtering (Tabs).
+    - **Orders:** Enables viewing and filtering orders by status via tabs.
+The table displays Order ID, Date, Customer Name, Status, Amount, and Action, which includes a button to view detailed customer information.
-    - **Customers:** Manage customer lists with add customer, search and delete functionality.
+    - **Customers:** Provides streamlined management of customer records with integrated add, edit, search, and delete features.
-    - **Sales Report:** Detailed financial breakdown with downloadable PDF and interactive date-specific visualization.
+    - **Sales Report:** Comprehensive financial reporting with downloadable PDFs, interactive date-filtered visualizations, and Chart.js charts including Bar, Line, Area, Doughnut, and Pie.
-    - **Transactions:** View and filter financial records.
+    - **Transactions:** View and filter financial records by status, ID, or customer name for streamlined record management.
-    - **Settings & Support:** Configuration forms for store settings and an FAQ help center.
+    - **Settings:** Manage and update all store configurations, including store logo, store name, owner name, support email, currency (RM/SDG/USD), and enable maintenance mode.
+    - **Support:** Access an FAQ/help center for user assistance and guidance.

 ## How to Test (Login Credentials)
 To access the dashboard, use the following hardcoded credentials: